SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 ## Description

 This repository contains the materials for the SAP & Apple Roadshow 2019.
-Prequisites are documented in the [Prerequisites](Prerequisites.md) file.
 You can find a [Reference](References.md) file which contains links to various information and resource websites.

 ### Material organization

-The References and Prerequisites files are located in the root of the repository.
+The References file are located in the root of the repository.
 The sample backend binary and source files  can be found in the Release tab of this repository.

 Part of the workshop will be setting up your development infrastructure.
 To do so, you will follow guides which are ordered as follows: